rubogi01/rubogi01/README.md

 - 👋 Hi, I'm Ruchitha Bogireddi.
 I am a junior at the University of Minnesota studying computer science and UX design.
-- I am interested in the intersection of technology and art.
+- I am interested in data science, artificial intelligence, and machine learning.
+- In my free time I love to go hiking, explore new places and restaurants, and spend time with family and friends.
 - Feel free to reach out to me on LinkedIn!

 <!---